Freight Shipping from Fort Lauderdale to Boston

 How much does it cost to ship freight from Fort Lauderdale to Boston?

-Full truckload (FTL) rates from Fort Lauderdale, FL to Boston, MA currently range from $3,449-$4,251 for a standard dry van load over the 1,604-mile route.
+Full truckload (FTL) rates from Fort Lauderdale, FL to Boston, MA currently range $3,449-$4,251 (roughly $2.16-$2.65 per mile over 1,604 miles).
 LTL shipments typically cost $1,082-$1,763 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Lauderdale to Boston?